 Quick links to full THE END Revelation Series posts

-This post is the fourth in a series through the book of Revelation.
-The link below takes you to a video recording of this blog-post.
+This post is the fourth in a series on the book of Revelation.
+The link below takes you to a video recording of this blog post.

-How does one endure hardship?
-And why?
+How does one endure hardship, and why?
 Why does God allow his people to undergo seasons of suffering?
 And where is God when it hurts?
-These are some to the questions that Jesus answers in the Revelation, a circular letter written by the apostle John to seven congregations in Asia Minor during the tyrannical reign of Emperor Domitian (AD 90-92).
+These are some of the questions that Jesus answers in the Revelation, a circular letter written by the apostle John to seven congregations in Asia Minor during the tyrannical reign of Emperor Domitian (AD 90-92).

 Polycarp, Pastor at Smyrna (69 – 155 AD)